egoist/poi/README.md

 $ npm install -g vbuild
 ```

+Notice: only Vue 2 is supported, for Vue 1 please install `vbuild@0.2`.

 **Install via GIT**:

 Recommended way for power users to install `vbuild`, since you can edit the core code directly to suit your needs!